gauntface/web-push-book/_content/chapter-02/01-subscribing-a-user.md

 ---
+title: Subscribing a User
 ---
 # Subscribing a User

-The very first step towards sending your users push messages is to get them to subscribe for push messages.
+The first step we need to take is getting permission for the user to send them push messages and then our hands on a `PushSubscription`.

-For the most part this just means getting permission from the user that they want to receive push messages from you.
-The browser will also manage signing the user up with a push service which will manage the sending of push messages to that browser.

-Let's look at the typical flow of getting a user subscribed.
+The JavaScript API to do this is pretty straight forward, so let's go through the flow.

 ## Feature Detection

-First up, we need to check if the browser supports push messaging or not.
-The main things we need to check for are `serviceWorker` in `navigator` and the `PushManager` in the `ServiceWorkerRegistration`.
+Before we ask the user for permission, we should check if the current browser supports push messaging or not.
+The main things we need to check for are the `serviceWorker` API in `navigator` and `PushManager` in `window`.

 ``` javascript
 if (!('serviceWorker' in navigator)) {